 All staff, Governors, parents/carers, and members of the Upper Beeding Primary School community will be made aware of, and have access to, this policy.
-This policy will be reviewed bi-annually and its implementation reviewed as part of the Head Teacher's report to Governors.
+This policy will be reviewed bi-annually by the Managing Medicines Lead and its implementation reviewed by the Pupil Welfare Committee.